 Here in the Ozarks ticks are common.
 I grew up in Southwest Missouri and ticks are a normal part of life in the country.
 Playing in the woods and in our backyard as a child it was not uncommon to find at least 1 tick on me after coming indoors.
 One recent occasion, my brother-in-law was helping his grandfather mend his fence.
 He happened to step in a nest of ticks.
 He was covered with bites from his trunk to his toes.
 You can imagine how itchy that must have been.

 Ticks are parasites that feed of the blood of animals.
-They also carry pathogens which lead to tick borne illnesses.
+They also carry pathogens which lead to tick borne illnesses, which can be terrible chronic diseases.
 The CDC has a decent list of these illnesses.
 Most commonly are Lyme disease and Rocky Mountain Spotted Fever.
 There is a long list of symptoms associated with tick borne diseases.
 Fatigue is one of the most common.
 If someone tests positive, usually a course of antibiotics is given and then they are rechecked.
 However, researchers are finding that many of these bacteria can change their shape or go into a protective mode creating a structure that will help them escape the notice of our immune system.
 This leads to chronic infection.
 Many have been treated only to find out later that they still have the infection.
 They can be difficult to treat and can lead to further complications such as autoimmune disease.

 Lyme disease is just one example of a plethora of conditions with chronic infections.
 Further complicating it is many patients have co-infections.
 Meaning they have infections from other bacteria, parasites, etc.